 And while the coronavirus pandemic proved challenging for their two Tocabe restaurant locations, one in North Denver and one in Greenwood Village, it also gave them the time—and the push—they needed to finally fulfill that dream and create an online market for Native foods.

-The new Tocabe Indigenous Market, which is launching within the next month or so, will feature pantry staples and ingredients from Native producers across the country, including wild rice from Red Lakes Nation; pinto beans, juniper ash, and Navajo blue cornmeal from Navajo Pride Foods; tepary beans and wheat berries from Ramona Farms; yellow and blue cornmeal from Ute Mountain Ute; maple sugar and other maple products from Ziibimijwang Farm; and bison steaks and ribs from buffalo producer Fred DuBray of the Cheyenne River Sioux Nation.
+The new Tocabe Indigenous Market—which launched in mid-June—features nine Native suppliers across the country and some 40 pantry staples and ingredients.
+Products include wild rice from Red Lakes Nation; pinto beans, juniper ash, and Navajo blue cornmeal from Navajo Pride Foods; tepary beans and wheat berries from Ramona Farms; yellow and blue cornmeal from Ute Mountain Ute; maple sugar and other maple products from Ziibimijwang Farm; and bison steaks and ribs from buffalo producer Fred DuBray of the Cheyenne River Sioux Nation.

 Though the market will be born out of the COVID-19 pandemic, it’s long been a goal of Jacobs and Chandra.
 Through their restaurants, which specialize in Native American tacos, salads, bowls, and other dishes, the two have been slowly and intentionally creating partnerships with Native food producers across the country, with the eventual goal of using that supply chain to redistribute Native products to a wider group of customers.
 With the market, Tocabe’s owners will work directly with producers—no middlemen involved.
 “You can’t just go to any food purveyor and get access to these ingredients,” Jacobs says.
 “We’re very big on doing things properly.
 We have built the rapport and the relationships over the years, so we’re in this together.”

-When the online market launches this spring, Tocabe will offer shipping and local pickup at its two Denver-area restaurant locations.
+Tocabe offers nationwide shipping and local pickup at its Denver-area restaurant locations.
 Jacobs and Chandra also plan to expand and update the market’s offerings often, so they recommend checking back regularly for new foods and producers.

 If you go: 3536 W. 44th Ave, Denver and 8181 E. Arapahoe Rd.
 Unit C, Greenwood Village.
 You can also visit Tocabe’s food truck at various locations throughout the summer.